SpaYco/SpaYco/README.md

-- 🔭 I’m currently working on Updating my portfolio, and job hunting for a Full-Time gig
+- 🔭 I’m currently working on AI features, and implementing new products.
-- 🌱 I’m currently learning TypeScript, Next.js, and Java
 - 💬 If you have an issue, don't hesitate to ask me, and I'll try my best to help you!
 - 📫 How to reach me:
   - LinkedIn: https://lnkd.in/dtKaKA3